Document

 Unfortunately most of her work is lost due to the flooding of the house after the destruction of Kakhovka dam in June 2023.
 Sadly, the war keeps destroying the cultural heritage of my homeland.
 So this is my humble love letter to her.

-The pullover is knit top-down in the round with a large botanical colourwork pattern on the yoke and a smaller one on the body and sleeves.
-The pattern also comes with three neck options: ruffled mock (as shown in my sample), double folded and a regular crew neck.
+The vest is a bottom-up in the round with a large botanical colorwork pattern on the yoke and a smaller one on the body.

 Event